guettli/programming-guidelines/README.rst

 * V1: Go to work now
 * V2: Do some more sleeping
-* V3: Care for your family
-* V4: Try to remember what you dreamed, write it down
+* V3: Try to remember what you dreamed, write it down
-* V5: Do some sports
+* V4: Do some sports
-* V6: Play piano
+* V5: Play piano
-* V7: Remember your goals, what is the next step?
+* V6: Recall your personal goals, what is the next step?
 * ...

 If you look at V1 in detail you get to a list of steps: